Travel Health Consultation

-OPTION 1: (only open to students traveling to very low-risk countries)
+OPTION 1: (only open to students traveling to low-risk countries)

-Only for students who are traveling to very low-risk countries (see below) and who have no physical or psychological conditions for which they are currently receiving treatment (or for which they have received on-going treatment in the past) may fulfill this requirement by attending a group travel health consultation.
+Only for students who are traveling to low-risk countries (see below) and who have no physical or psychological conditions for which they are currently receiving treatment (or for which they have received on-going treatment in the past) may fulfill this requirement by attending a group travel health consultation.
 NOTE: If students have program health forms that require a signature from a physician, then they must do Option 2 or Option 3 below.

 During the current semester, group travel health consultation presentations will be offered at the First Floor Conference room, Watkins Health Center, at the following dates, and times:

 The presentations start promptly and run approximately 30-45 minutes with time for questions at the end.
 The immunization clinic will be open after the sessions for all individuals who would like to obtain the necessary or recommended immunizations for the destinations they are going.

 All students will be asked to sign-in at the beginning of the group travel health consultation presentation and must stay for the entire session.
 If you arrive more than 10 minutes late you may be asked to go to another session.
 This requirement will be marked “Received” in your online JayhawksAbroad profile following your attendance at one of the presentation sessions above.

 It is recommended that all students bring to the travel health consultation a copy of the TRAVAX Report specific to your destination country/countries (also available in your online JayhawksAbroad profile under Required Readings "Travax Report") as well as a copy of your immunization records (if available) to discuss necessary or recommended immunizations.